-1. Background to Self-Isolation and the Test and Trace Payments
+1. Background to Self-Isolation and Test and Trace Support Payment Scheme

-- 1.1 From 28th September 2020, Government has changed the legislation so that certain people will have to self-isolate due to the current COVID-19 crisis. - 1.2 A package of legislative measures has been introduced to ensure that those who are required to self-isolate, do so and that those on a low income receive a payment to assist their finances and to encourage compliance with the legislation. - 1.3 The Council, together with Government, recognises that self-isolation is one of the most powerful tools for controlling the transmission of the Covid-19 virus.
-The Government has set down the requirements for two payment schemes to be set up by the Council as follows: - (a) The Test and Trace Support Payments Scheme (the Standard Scheme) for those eligible applicants who are in receipt of Housing Benefit, Pension Credit, Income support, income-based jobseeker's Allowance, income-related Employment and Support Allowance, Working Tax Credit or Universal Credit (the qualifying benefits); and - (b) The Test and Trace Discretionary Payments Scheme (the Discretionary Scheme) for those applicants who are not in receipt of any of the qualifying benefits but who are on a low income and will face financial hardship as a result of not being able to work while they are self-isolating. - 1.4 This document details who will be eligible for a payment under the Test and Trace Discretionary Payments Scheme. - 1.5 Any applicant who is in receipt of a qualifying benefit, should apply for a payment under the standard scheme details of which are available at www.braintree.gov.uk/selfisolationpayments
+- 1.1 From 28th September 2020, Government has changed the legislation so that certain people will have to self-isolate due to the current COVID-19 crisis. - 1.2 A package of legislative measures has been introduced both to ensure that those who are required to self-isolate, do so and, that those on a low income, receive a payment to assist their finances and to encourage compliance with the legislation. - 1.3 The Council, together with Government, recognises that self-isolation is one of the most powerful tools for controlling the transmission of the Covid-19 virus and this scheme document details who will be eligible and how the Test and Trace Support Payment will be made.
+It also outlines the approach the Council will take in determining whether a payment will be made or not. - 1.4 This document, which covers the Standard Scheme, should be read alongside the Council's Test and Trace Discretionary Support scheme which may be available to individuals who do not qualify a payment under this scheme. - 2.
+An overview of the Test and Trace Payment scheme (the standard scheme). - 2.1 From 28th September 2020, individuals will be entitled to a Test and Trace Support Payment of £500 from the Council if they meet the eligibility criteria listed below: - (a) Make an application to the Council in the prescribed form and provide all the evidence and verification required; - (b) Are a resident within the Council's area; - (c) Have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive; - (d) Are employed or self-employed; - (e) Are unable to work from home and will lose income as a result; and - (f) Are currently receiving any of the following 'qualifying benefit's: - Universal Credit; - Working Tax Credit; - income-related Employment and Support Allowance; - income-based Jobseeker's Allowance; - Income Support; - Housing Benefit; or

-2. An overview of the Test and Trace Discretionary Payments Scheme (the Discretionary Scheme).

-- 2.1 From 28th September 2020, individuals will be entitled to a payment of £500 from the Council's Test and Trace Discretionary Payments Scheme if they meet the eligibility criteria listed below: - (a) Make an application to the Council in the prescribed form and provide all the evidence and verification required; - (b) Are a resident within the Council's area; - (c) Have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive;

-- (d) Are employed or self-employed; - (e) Are unable to work from home and will lose income as a result; - (f) Are NOT currently receiving any of the following benefits: - Universal Credit; - Working Tax Credit; - income-related Employment and Support Allowance; - income-based Jobseeker's Allowance; - Income Support; - Housing Benefit; or - Pension Credit; and - (g) Meet the Council's additional criteria for a discretionary payment. - 2.2 This particular scheme is designed for those individuals (applicants) who: - meet the standard conditions 2.1 (a) to (g) above; - are not receiving a benefit listed in 2.1(f); and - comply with the self-isolation requirements laid down by Government; - 2.3 Where individuals meet all the requirements but are in receipt of a benefit stated in 2.1 (f), no payment can be made under the Discretionary Scheme; however, they may be able to apply for payment under the Standard Scheme which is available on the Council's website www.braintree.gov.uk/selfisolationpayments

-2.4 Individuals will NOT be entitled to apply for both a payment under the Standard Scheme and under the Council's Discretionary Scheme.
+- Pension Credit. - 2.2 This particular scheme is designed for those individuals (applicants) who: - meet the standard conditions 2.1 (a) to (e) above; - are in receipt of one of the qualifying benefits listed in 2.1(f); and - comply with the self-isolation requirements laid down by Government; - 2.3 Where individuals meet all the requirements but are not in receipt of a qualifying benefit (2.1 (f)), no payment can be made; however, they may be able to apply for a discretionary payment under the Council's Test and Trace Discretionary Payments Scheme which is available on the Council's website www.braintree.gov.uk/selfisolationpayments - 2.4 Individuals will not be entitled to apply for both a payment under the Standard Scheme and under the Council's Discretionary Scheme.